xlqian/kirin/documentation/cots_connector.md

 **Setting the arrival/departure status**

-The departure/arrival status at a stop of the `VehicleJourney` follows the trip status when the later is set to `add` or `delete`.
+The departure/arrival status at a stop of the `VehicleJourney` follows the trip status when the latter is set to `add` or `delete`.
 Otherwise, the status may vary depending on the departure/arrival time updates or delays provided at the level of the station.

 The departure status is resolved with regard to the field *horaireVoyageurDepart/statutCirculationOPE*:
 * status is set to `add` when the field value is `CREATION`, `delete` when the field value is `SUPPRESSION` or `SUPPRESSION_DETOURNEMENT` and `update` otherwise.